Key Takeaways

 Optimize your payment and coverage structure

-Before comparing providers, get clear on your risk profile and coverage requirements.
+Before comparing providers, get clear on your risk profile and coverage requirements, including how much general liability coverage you need.
 A Wilmington registered agent managing filings for thousands of corporations carries different exposure than a Bethany Beach seafood restaurant handling summer tourist crowds.

 Ask yourself:

-• What's my primary exposure: client injuries at a Milford storefront, property damage during service calls in Smyrna or advertising claims from marketing materials?
+• Where does most of my risk come from, whether that is customer injuries at a Milford storefront, property damage during service calls in Smyrna or claims tied to my marketing?

-• Do contracts with corporate clients, Dover landlords or out-of-state entities in Philadelphia or Baltimore require specific coverage limits?
+• Do any contracts with corporate clients, Dover landlords or out-of-state partners in Philadelphia or Baltimore set minimum coverage limits I need to meet?

-• Would a higher deductible meaningfully reduce my premium without straining finances during Sussex County's slower winter months?
+• Would taking on a higher deductible lower my premium enough to make sense during Sussex County’s slower winter months?

-A Claymont retail shop benefiting from tax-free shopping traffic may only need the standard limits, while a Dover-based IT consultant working remotely with few in-person client interactions could consider lower limits.
-On the other end, a New Castle County contractor bidding on Philadelphia-area commercial projects may need $2 million per occurrence to meet out-of-state contract requirements.
+A Claymont retail shop benefiting from tax-free shopping traffic may only need standard limits, while a Dover-based IT consultant working remotely with few in-person client interactions could opt for lower limits.
+At the other end, a New Castle County contractor bidding on Philadelphia-area commercial projects may need $2 million per occurrence to meet out-of-state contract requirements.

 2. 2